I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Next, build the four vertical corner posts using 2×4 lumber cut to 28 inches tall.
-Attach one post to each corner of the base frame using 3-inch wood screws, making sure each post is perfectly plumb with your carpenter’s square before tightening — a slightly off post will throw off every single slat later.
+Next up are the four vertical corner posts.
+I used 2×4 lumber and cut them to 28″ tall.
+Attach one post to each corner of the base frame using 3 inch wood screws.
+Make sure the post is perfectly plumb before tightening the screws with your carpenter’s square, or the rest of the slats will not be straight.

-For the side panels, cut your 2×2 cedar slats to 28 inches and space them 2.5 inches apart across each side of the frame.
+For the side panels cut your 2×2 cedar slats to 28 inches and space them 2.5 inches apart on each side of the frame.
 Screw each slat into the top and bottom rails.
-The cedar wood grain stays natural and unstained on the sides, which creates that warm contrast against the black top — that color split is what makes the whole piece look intentional and not just “homemade.”
+Leave the cedar wood grain natural and unstained on the sides so that it provides a warm contrast with the black top, providing a color split that makes it look intentional and not just “homemade”.

-Build the top panel separately using 1×3 black-stained planks laid side by side with half-inch gaps between them.
-Attach this panel to the top of the four corner posts.
-Those gaps aren’t just decorative — they give Guti real ventilation, which keeps her calmer and cooler during those long crating hours.
+I built the top panel separately out of 1×3 black stained planks.
+They were laid side by side with half inch gaps between them.
+I attached this panel to the top of the four corner posts.
+That gap is not just for decoration.
+It gives Guti ventilation which helps to keep her calm and cool while in the crate.

-For the front door, cut your OSB board to fit the front opening, then frame it with black-painted 1×2 strips to give it that finished panel look.
-Cut a wire mesh insert for roughly the top two-thirds of the door, staple it to the back of the frame opening, then cover the edges with 1×2 trim so there are zero sharp edges.
-Mount your 3D letters with wood glue, let cure for 24 hours, and attach the door to the frame using two heavy-duty hinges.
-Add your brass barrel bolt latch at mid-door height for easy single-hand opening.
+CUT THE FRONT DOOR: Cut your OSB board to fit the front opening of the door and then frame it with black-painted 1×2 strips to give it that finished panel look.
+Cut a wire mesh insert for roughly the top two-thirds of the door, staple it to the back of the frame opening, and then cover the edges with 1×2 trim to give it a professional look, so there are no sharp edges.
+Mount your 3D letters to the door with wood glue and let them cure for 24 hours.
+Attach the door to the frame with two heavy-duty hinges.
+Attach your brass barrel bolt latch to the mid portion of the door so it can be opened with one hand.

 Sand the entire piece with 220-grit sandpaper before your final coat of paint.
-That last light sand is what gives the black sections that furniture-store finish instead of a garage-project finish.
+The final light sand gives the black sections that furniture store finish instead of the garage project finish.

-One thing to remember: cut a thin piece of non-slip rubber mat to line the interior floor — it protects your hardwood and gives Guti actual traction so she’s not sliding around every time she settles in.
+One thing to remember: Cut a piece of non-slip rubber matting to cover the bottom of the inside of the box to protect your wood floor and give Guti something to grip with her paws so she’s not sliding around every time she settles down.

-The personalized name panel feature means your dog has her own named space — and honestly, guests stop and ask about it every single time.
-If you love this idea, 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love has even more inspo for making your crate look like it belongs in a design magazine.
+If you have a personalized name panel on your dog’s crate, chances are that you love it.
+Every time we see the name panel, we always stop and ask questions about it.
+If you love it, then 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love might give you some more inspo to make your crate look like it belongs to the set of a design magazine.

 Prep Time: 30 minutes | Active Project Time: 6–8 hours | Difficulty Level: Intermediate

-Seal the entire exterior with a water-based polyurethane coat after painting — dog noses, paws, and the occasional spilled water bowl won’t stand a chance against it.
+I seal the entire outside with a water-based polyurethane coat after painting.
+This coats the dog noses, paws and the occasional spilled water bowl.

 📸 Photo credit: Instagram @mokuzaiman2019